How to Install Statamic on Ubuntu

 flag.

-script -q -c "statamic new --no-interaction example.com"
+script -q -c "statamic new --no-interaction example.com"antlersantlers

-Set Permissions
+Set Permissions#

 Once Statamic is installed, you'll need to grant appropriate permissions to the non-root user so Statamic and Laravel can write to the necessary system directories.

-sudo chmod -R 755 /var/www/example.comsudo chown -R www-data:www-data /var/www/example.comsudo chown -R www-data:www-data /var/www/example.com/storagesudo chown -R www-data:www-data /var/www/example.com/contentsudo chown -R www-data:www-data /var/www/example.com/bootstrap/cache
+sudo chmod -R 755 /var/www/example.comsudo chown -R www-data:www-data /var/www/example.comsudo chown -R www-data:www-data /var/www/example.com/storagesudo chown -R www-data:www-data /var/www/example.com/contentsudo chown -R www-data:www-data /var/www/example.com/bootstrap/cacheshellshell

-Install & Configure Nginx
+Install & Configure Nginx#

 Next, install Nginx with the following command:

-sudo apt install nginx -y
+sudo apt install nginx -yshellshell

 After the install completes, Nginx will start automatically.
 You can verify the service by running the following the command:

-sudo systemctl status nginx
+sudo systemctl status nginxshellshell

 Next, let's set up the minimum recommended config file to serve your site.
 Create a new file with vim